citra-space/citra_client/README.md

 # CitraClient

-Elixir Client for the Citra Space API
+Elixir client for the Citra Space API.

 ## Installation